dastasoft/blog/_posts/nodejs.md

 ### Heroku

 One of the easiest options and the one I will cover here in more detail is to use [Heroku](https://id.heroku.com).
-Heroku is a Platform as a Service (PaaS) that will simplify the process of having to configure your system to be visible from the outside and act as a server or the AWS option which as I said before requires some knowledge.
+Heroku is a Platform as a Service (PaaS) that will simplify the process of having to configure your system to be visible from the outside and act as a server.

 One of the cool things about Heroku is that we can do this kind of testing without any kind of credit card or fee, so it's perfect for a guide like this and your first tests developing backends with Node.js.